gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-vpc/2-production-grade-design/1-defense-in-depth.md

 # Defense in depth

 ![Aerial view of Beaumaris Castle, showing multiple layers of walls for defense.
 Crown copyright 2016.](/img/guides/build-it-yourself/vpc/castle.jpeg)
+_Aerial view of Beaumaris Castle, showing multiple layers of walls for defense.
+Crown copyright 2016._

 People make mistakes all the time: forgetting to remove accounts, keeping ports open, including test credentials in production code, etc. Rather than living in an idealized model where you assume people won’t make mistakes, you can